 What is dry rot?

-If you think your building may be suffering from dry rot or any type of timber decay, we highly recommend that you seek professional help without delay.
+If you think your building may suffer from dry rot or any timber decay, we highly recommend you seek professional help.
 As experts in older and historic buildings, Hutton + Rostron will carry out a thorough timber survey to identify the presence of fungal decay and can investigate residual timber strength, and deliver valuable advice and effective and environmental treatment options.

 How does dry rot occur and spread?